backstage/backstage/packages/techdocs-common/api-report.md

     prepare(entity: Entity): Promise<PreparerResponse>;
     }

-// Warning: (ae-missing-release-tag) "GeneratorBase" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type GeneratorBase = {
     run(opts: GeneratorRunOptions): Promise<void>;
 };

-// Warning: (ae-missing-release-tag) "GeneratorBuilder" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type GeneratorBuilder = {
     register(protocol: SupportedGeneratorKey, generator: GeneratorBase): void;
     get(entity: Entity): GeneratorBase;
 };

-// Warning: (ae-missing-release-tag) "Generators" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class Generators implements GeneratorBuilder {
     // (undocumented)